- Access control

 To ensure custom-fit protection for your property, there are many aspects to consider: Which systems are better, wired or wireless?
 Should you go for a full-on integrated security system or a monitored burglary alarm system, or is it enough to choose the unmonitored variant?
 Let's see the options.

 When choosing an intruder alarm system, you may be confronted with this question at a very stage.

 - Wired burglar alarm systems are the standard traditional alarm systems, especially for homeowners.
 They consist of several electronic sensors connected to a control panel via low-voltage cables.
 Usually, they are more complex and multifunctional than wireless systems: Often, they are based on more than one control panel using a variety of wired detectors.
-However, they are less flexible: It can be a hassle to add new sensors, and when you move, you can't take the system with you.
+However, they are less flexible: Adding new sensors can be a hassle, and you can't take the system with you when you move.
 The equipment for wired systems is usually less expensive than for wireless ones.
 Since a qualified installer is needed to route the wires around your business premise, the installation cost can be higher.
-Once set up, however, they are usually quite low-maintenance.
+Once set up, they are usually quite low maintenance.

 Once you have decided on that, the next question is which type of intrusion system is right for you.

 - Traditional unmonitored burglar alarms: Unmonitored systems are the simplest and most traditional intrusion detection systems.
 Sometimes, they are also referred to as bell-only systems.
 Often, their presence alone serves as a deterrent to potential intruders.
 When a potential intruder or break-in is detected, these intrusion systems sound a siren only, which notifies people nearby and, in all probability, scares intruders away before damage is done.
 Unmonitored burglar alarm systems don't automatically contact anyone but can be connected to smartphones.
 This way, you will receive notifications when an alarm triggers or the intrusion system is turned on or off.